Helge Stjernholm Kragh, Emeritus, Niels Bohr Institute, University of Copenhagen,

 YouTube: The Rise of Big Science in Physics, Oxford, 2020; Theories of Everything?
 Lessons From the History of Science, 2012

-You are obviously not afraid to rock the boat, look under the board, and reinvent the boat.
-Re-examining first principles might cause us to do all of it at once… if we formally begin to recognize the first 64 base-2 notations from the Planck scale.
-If assumed to be the first moment of time, there are 202 notations to this very moment.
+You are obviously not afraid to rock the boat, look under the boat, and reinvent the boat.
+Re-examining first principles might cause us to do it all at once… if we formally begin to recognize the first 64 of 202 base-2 notations from Planck Time to this day.
+When Planck Time is assumed to be the first moment of time, there are 202 notations to this very moment.
 It’s idiosyncratic, of course; and yes, it started in a high school geometry class.

 Here is the related homepage: https://81018.com/analysis/.
 Those five presuppositions are further analyzed here: https://81018.com/mathematical-universe/